Multiracial Congregations May Not Bridge Racial Divide

 "The 21st century," they argued, "must be the century of multiracial congregations."

-Emerson, who is white, became personally committed to the cause, moving his own family into a mostly African-American congregation.
+Emerson, who is white, became personally committed to the cause, moving his own family into a mostly African American congregation.
 He soon became a godfather of sorts for the multiracial church movement, consulting with congregations around the country on how to promote diversity in worship.
 The key, Emerson argued, was to do it with deliberate purpose.

 "You put it into your mission statement," he said in a 2019 interview with NPR.
 "You think about who is up on the platform during worship and who is put into leadership and the ministry.
 You think about the artwork and the books you're using and the music you're playing.
 Does it reflect all people or only one culture?"